 - malathion (several brands) at 0.94 to 2 lb ai/a.
 PHI 3 days.

 - spinetoram (Radiant SC) at 0.05 to 0.08 lb ai/a.
 PHI 1 day.
-Suppression only; control may be improved with the addition of an adjuvant.
+Control may be improved with the addition of an adjuvant.

 - spinosad (Success or Entrust) at 0.062 to 0.09 lb ai/a.
 PHI 1 day.
 Entrust is OMRI-listed for organic use.